If You Built Up Cash, Now Is The Time To Go Shopping... Slowly: Here's How

 Progyny (PGNY) quadrupled earnings, and despite the pandemic, it grew its sales 72%.
 Progyny is in the baby business, literally a growth industry.
 They offer their services as an HR benefit.
 This makes their sales an even greater accomplishment since everyone is sheltering in place and getting laid off.
 Despite jumping 26% just today, I think demographics make Progyny unstoppable.
 Who doesn't love motherhood?
 I added to my position in PGNY today.

-I recommended VectolQ (NASDAQ:VTIQ) through the warrants.
+I recommended VectoIQ (NASDAQ:VTIQ) through the warrants.
 The name has shot up, I believe in the anticipation of the reverse merger of Nikola Trucks, possibly by early June.
-VTIQ is approaching a level that's nearly double from Friday’s close.
-If you followed me into the warrants or bought the shares you should have some significant alpha.
-I can’t tell you what to do, I can only tell you that I'm actively reducing my position by selling a little bit every day.
+VTIQ is approaching a level that's nearly double from Friday's close.
+If you followed me into the warrants or bought the shares, you should have some significant alpha.
+I can't tell you what to do, I can only tell you that I'm actively reducing my position by selling a little bit every day.
 How little?
 I'm cutting 50 warrants a day for the last three days.
 I'm thinking of being more aggressive about it.

 Please don't let go of all your cash tonight.
 Again, expend a third tonight and more tomorrow.
 I expect the market to bounce before Friday.
 The idea generally is to buy when everyone is selling.
 Using a cash management discipline in anticipation of the inevitable sell-off is the best way to create alpha in a way that keeps emotion in check.